 - Authors’ bios are not to exceed 150 words each.

-Regardless of typesetting, the authors are responsible for maintaining a maximum of SEVEN (7) pages upon initial submission, revisions, and final manuscript.
+Regardless of typesetting, the authors are responsible for maintaining a maximum of SEVEN (7) pages upon initial submission (recommended to have less than 7 pages in order to leave room for potential improvements in revisions that require additional space), revisions, and final manuscript.
 Manuscripts may be rejected if not complying with this limit at any time.
 Final, camera-ready, versions will not be published if they exceed this limit.

 An exception to the rule above is made for manuscript submitted for publication on the Technology Review track, which is accepting longer articles so as to allow a more comprehensive coverage of a given subject technology.
 Technology Review articles are allowed to have a maximum of FOURTEEN (14) pages, up to 11000 words, up to 12 figures/tables and up to 6 simple equations.

 - Manuscripts may be edited for clarity and grammatical accuracy, and will be copyedited according to the magazine's style.
 Authors may refer to The IEEE Communications Society Publications Department Style Guide when preparing their manuscript.

 IEEE Communications Magazine offers Paperpal Preflight to assist authors in checking their manuscript prior to submission:

 All manuscripts must be submitted through Clarivate’s ScholarOne Manuscript Central (MC).
 Below is a list of the IEEE Communications Magazine publication tracks.
 There are three tracks open for submissions: Series, Feature Topics, and the Open Call.
 After determining the track they want to submit to, depending on the subject of the manuscript and authors’ preference, the lead/corresponding author can go to Manuscript Central, register or log in, and proceed to the Author Center where he/she should follow the instructions to submit.